camaraproject/Commonalities/documentation/API-design-guidelines.md

 1. **Protocol**: transport protocol specification.
 We will always use HTTPS.
 2.	**Domain**: machine name or domain.
 It is defined at the server level.
 3.	**Context**: the name of the API.
-Our system may have several differentiated APIs according to its objectives and the relationship of its resources.
+Our system may have several differentiated APIs according to its goals and the relationship of its resources.
 4.	**Version**: MAJOR version.
 Part of semantic versioning.
 5.	**Resource**: specific resource that we are accessing.
 It can be made up of several levels.
 6.	**Path param**: part of the resource identifier that precedes it.
 Indicates that it is the user unequivocally identified by "1244".